farid002/heap-sort/README.md

 # CONCLUSION
 At the end, what can be learned from this repo are:

-1) how to apply Heap Sort algorithm,
+1) applying Heap Sort algorithm,

-2) build "heap",
+2) building a "heap",

-3) do "max-heapify",
+3) doing "max-heapify" / "min-heapify",

 4) generate "heapSort" function,

 5) develop  related algorithms and etc.

+NOTE!

+Only maxHeapify and buildMax functions have been used in the code.
+Thus you can ignore the ones named "minHeapify", "buildMin", which are for you to take a look for further applications.